 Last week, JLL launched a mid-year update to the 2016 Skyline Report, which provides online access to current market intelligence for the most iconic offices across our skyline.
 JLL’s Skyline provides insights on office supply, demand, rents and leverage for the top-tier office market within CBDs and urban cores.
 Five key trends shape this update, and below see how they impact our City.

 - Gone today, here tomorrow

 According to a new special research report from the JLL New York Research and Hotels teams, New York is the most liquid hotel market in the world.
 2015 marked the city’s highest volume of transactions and highest-priced transaction on a per-room basis.
-Hotel performance will be under pressure in 2016 and 2017, given the city’s elevated supply pipeline, economic volatility in major source markets and the impact of home-sharing sites, but New York is… Read More
+Hotel performance will be under pressure in 2016 and 2017, given the city’s elevated supply pipeline, economic volatility in major source markets and the impact of home-sharing sites, but… Read More

 New York Chart of the Week: July 7, 2014